jarekbryk/compbioftw/README.md

 - For a very contrarian view, be sure to read this blog post from Vicki Boykis [Data Science is different](https://veekaybee.github.io/2019/02/13/data-science-is-different/) and plan accordingly.

 - While in certain fields SPSS is still holding up (see [The Popularity of Data Science Software](http://r4stats.com/articles/popularity/) and [Popularity of statistical softwares in epidemiology](https://www.denishaine.ca/blog/popepi-rmd/)), R is poised to take over in number of citations by 2020 [SPSS is dying.
 It’s time to change.](http://lindeloev.net/spss-is-dying/).
+See also [The Top Programming Languages 2019](https://spectrum.ieee.org/computing/software/the-top-programming-languages-2019) at IEEE Spectrum website.

 Also, [bioinformatics != computational biology](https://rbaltman.wordpress.com/2009/02/18/bioinformatics-computational-biology-same-no/).

-### Four books on computational biology I highly recommend
+### Highly recommended books on computational biology and data science

 - [Practical Computing for Biologists](http://amzn.eu/bjL85Es) by Steven H.D.
 Haddock and Casey W. Dunn.
 It covers command line, Python, installing software and manipulation of graphics.
 - [Bioinformatics Data Skills](http://amzn.eu/83378iQ) by Vince Buffalo.
 Shell, R, Git with emphasis on life science data analysis, including next-generation sequencing file handling.
 - [R for Data Science](https://r4ds.had.co.nz) by Garett Golemund and Hadley Wickham.
 Solid introduction to `tidyverse` ways of handling data and analysis by the creators and evangelists :-)

+And in paritcular these about the visualisations:

 - [R Graphics Cookbook](https://r-graphics.org) by Winston Chang. `ggplot2` explained using clear examples akin to recipes ("if you want to plot this, do this and that").

-A more thorough list is available at [bookdown.org](https://bookdown.org), in particular these two books on data visualisation (both use ggplot extensively):

 - [Fundamentals of Data Visualization](https://serialmentor.com/dataviz/) by Claus O. Wilke
 - [Data Visualization: A practical introduction](https://socviz.co) by Kieran Healy
 - Also check [The R Graph Gallery](http://r-graph-gallery.com/ggplot2-package.html)

+A more thorough list is available at [bookdown.org](https://bookdown.org).

 ### A good book to learn Python

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) by Al Sweigart.
 The link leads to a free online version, but there are also [a hard copy](http://amzn.eu/duMXVW8) and [an ebook version](https://www.nostarch.com/automatestuff) available.

-### Do not use Excel for handling dates and gene identifiers
+### Do not use Excel for handling dates and gene identifiers!

 In particular, do not export gene IDs and dates to Excel and then import it back to R or other programming tools.
 You have been warned.

 - Zeeberg, B. R. et al. [Mistaken identifiers: gene name errors can be introduced inadvertently when using Excel in bioinformatics.](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80) BMC Bioinformatics 5, 80 (2004).
-Also check this blog post (with comments), from 2012 (_sic_): [Gene name errors and Excel: lessons not learned](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/).
+Also check this blog post (with comments), from 2012: [Gene name errors and Excel: lessons not learned](https://nsaunders.wordpress.com/2012/10/22/gene-name-errors-and-excel-lessons-not-learned/).
-- Ziemann, M. et al. [Gene name errors are widespread in the scientific literature](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-016-1044-7) Genome Biology (2016) 17:177
+- Ziemann, M. et al. [Gene name errors are widespread in the scientific literature](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-016-1044-7) Genome Biology (2016) (_sic_) 17:177
 - Mallona, I. & Peinado, M. A. [Truke, a web tool to check for and handle excel misidentified gene symbols.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3631-8) 1–3 (2017). doi:10.1186/s12864-017-3631-8

 If you have to use Excel for dates, split your date into three numerical columns: year, month and day and use package [lubridate](https://cran.r-project.org/web/packages/lubridate/vignettes/lubridate.html) to handle the dates after importing to R. Also, here is [a good website with tricks for power users](https://chandoo.org/wp/35-tips-data-analysis-in-excel/) and here is [a website which explains R data structures for people coming from Excel](http://rex-analytics.com/r-for-excel-users/).